sehmaschine/django-grappelli/docs/customization.rst

     class MyInlineModelOptions(GrappelliSortableHiddenMixin, admin.TabularInline):
         fields = (... , "position",)

-    # explicitely defining the sortable is only necessary
+    # explicitly defining the sortable is only necessary
     # if the sortable field name is not 'position'
     class MyCustomInlineModelOptions(GrappelliSortableHiddenMixin, admin.TabularInline):
         fields = (... , "customposition",)